Graduate Student Resources

 • A Scholarly Portfolio

-• The student must have an approved Planned Program of Study on file in the Graduate Support Office (EDU 320).
+• Must have an approved Planned Program of Study on file in the Graduate Support Office.

-• The student must have an approved Advanced Graduate Student Supervisory Committee form on file in the Graduate Support Office (EDU 320).
+• Must have an approved Advanced Graduate Student Supervisory Committee Appointment form on file in GSO.
+Any changes made to the supervisory committee must be formally recorded on a Change of Committee form.

-• The student must have no more than nine (9) hours of coursework left to complete by the start of the semester in which the qualifying examination will be taken.
+• Students should not have more than nine (9) hours of coursework left to complete in their program (besides dissertation hours) by the start of the semester in which they take the qualifying exam.

-• The student must be registered for a minimum of two graduate credit hours in the semester(s) in which the exam will be taken.
+• Must be enrolled in a minimum of two (2) graduate credit hours in the semester(s) in which the qualifying exam will be taken.

 Current Qualifying Exam Schedule/Deadlines